mdyousufreja/python-api-challenge_reja/README.md

 After each pair of plots, explained what the linear regression is modeling.
 Described any relationships that I noticed and any other findings that uncovered.

+## Part 2: VacationPy ##

+In this deliverable, I used my weather data skills to plan future vacations.
+Also, I used Jupyter notebooks, the geoViews Python library, and the Geoapify API.

+The code needed to import the required libraries and load the CSV file with the weather and coordinates data for each city created in Part 1 is provided to get started.

+My main tasks were to use the Geoapify API and the geoViews Python library and employed my Python skills to create map visualizations.

+To succeed on this deliverable of the assignment, opened the **VacationPy.ipynb** starter code and completed the following steps:

+1. Created a map that displays a point for every city in the **city_data_df** DataFrame as shown in the following image.
+The size of the point is the humidity in each city.
+2. Narrow down the **city_data_df** DataFrame to find my ideal weather condition.
+For example:
+   - A max temperature lower than 27 degrees but higher than 21

+   - Wind speed less than 4.5 m/s

+   - Zero cloudiness